 Mentor Qualifications

-A mentor is a caring adult friend and positive role model.
-Mentors focus on the needs of their mentees and encourage them to make positive and healthy choices in life.
-Mentors support youth by being their friend and building a relationship of trust.
+A mentor in the Mower County Mentoring Program is a caring adult and positive role model who provides guidance, support, and encouragement.
+Mentors focus on their mentee’s needs, helping them make positive and healthy life choices while building a relationship based on trust and consistency.

 -